The-Trademark-Factory/thetrademarkfactory/content/pages/about.md

 ---
 title: About
 seo:
-  title: About | The Trademark Factory
+  title: Affordable Trade Marks | The Trademark Factory
   description: >-
     We are an Australian law firm specialised in trademarks and IP with over 10,000 trademarks registered.